 Prof. Alex de Waal regularly teaches a course on Conflict in Africa at the Fletcher School, Tufts University.
 During this course, students should gain a deeper understanding of the nature of contemporary violent conflict in Africa.
 Students will be expected to master the key theoretical approaches to violence in Africa, and to become familiar with a number of important case studies.
 The focus is on the origins and nature of violence, rather than policy responses and solutions.
 The course is inter-disciplinary and involves readings in political science, international relations, and social anthropology, while also touching on economics, environmental studies, and history.

-Prof. Bridget Conley regularly teaches a Spring course on Understanding Mass Atrocities; in Fall 2018, she will teach it as part of the Tufts University Prison Initiative at Tisch College.
-The course addresses the study and development of policy related to “genocide” and mass atrocities are highly contested in terms of the universe of cases, key definitions, and thresholds of violence that should trigger action.
+Prof. Bridget Conley regularly teaches a course on Understanding Mass Atrocities; in Fall 2018, she will teach it as part of the Tufts University Prison Initiative at Tisch College.
+The course addresses the study and development of policy related to “genocide” and mass atrocities, both of which are highly contested in terms of the universe of cases, key definitions, and thresholds of violence that should trigger action.
 This course provides an overview of the debates by introducing the key concepts, contexts and policies related to mass atrocities.
-Beginning with the introduction of the term “genocide,” we will explore a range of terminologies and frameworks for defining and explaining mass violence against civilians.
+Beginning with the introduction of the term “genocide,” the course explores a range of terminologies and frameworks for defining and explaining mass violence against civilians.

 Lisa Avery is Associate Director of the World Peace Foundation.
 Lisa was previously employed as Administrative Specialist, Purchaser and Executive Assistant at Good Earth Teas in Santa Cruz, California.
 She graduated from Framingham State University as a Liberal Arts major and has a Master’s Degree in Nonprofit Management from Northeastern University.